ManuelPeh76/Website-Downloader/readme.md

 - **Better asset detection**:<br> Meta tags, srcset, link tags, etc. are now fully considered.
 - **Fine-grained logging options**:<br> Progress, errors, and sitemap can be enabled/disabled.
 - **Multiplatform GUI**:<br> Electron frontend with theme switcher, tooltips, automatic saving function for settings and history.
+- **Debug-Mode**:<br>Displays information during the download in a separate window that can be freely resized and repositioned.

 <a name="details"></a>
 # 🔎 Technical Details